+- minors being found on premises

 - staff interventions with intoxicated customers

 - removal of intoxicated customers

 - attempted purchase by a minor

+- turning away of minors

 - suspected presentation of fraudulent ID

 - inappropriate behaviour by customers, fights, accidents, drug use, damage, theft, etc.

 When visiting your premises, regulatory agencies will want to see an incident log.
 This indicates to them that you and your staff are actively managing incidents.